Europe

 The liberal revolutions in 19th-century Europe challenged the Vienna order in 1820, 1830 and 1848 with constitutional demands.

-Congress of Vienna: Participants, Principles & Decisions
+Congress of Vienna: Participants, Principles, and Decisions

-In the Congress of Vienna, European powers reshaped the continent's map and politics after the Napoleonic Era.
+At the Congress of Vienna, European powers reshaped the continent’s map and politics after the Napoleonic Era.

-French Revolution: Summary, Causes & Phases
+French Revolution: Summary, Causes, and Phases

 The French Revolution was the process that began with a challenge to the rule of Louis XVI and ended with Napoleon Bonaparte’s rise to power.

-Enlightenment: Ideas, Philosophers & Impact
+Enlightenment: Ideas, Philosophers, and Impact

 The Modern European State System